 The Township charges various sports groups for the use of the playing fields at our parks for sporting events and practices.
 These fees are used for the ongoing maintenance and improvement of the facilities.
 Turf field fees are segregated in a separate bank account and will be used for replacement of the turf field at the end of its useful life.
 We budgeted \$45,000 for the use of the turf field at Fellowship Fields and also \$30,000 for use of our other fields at Hickory Park.
-We expect to receive \$10,000 in donations towards the annual community Block Party that is held in June.
-The Upland Farms Community Barn has been undergoing renovation during 2021; in 2022 we expect it to be available for rent to local organizations or families for private events.
-Expected revenue in 2022 is \$5,000.
-Total revenues budgeted for 2022 are \$90,700.
+We expect to receive \$15,000 in donations towards the annual community Block Party that is held in June.
+The Upland Farms Community Barn renovations were completed in 2021 and it became available for rent to local organizations or families for private events in 2022.
+Expected revenue in 2023 is \$10,000.
+Total revenues budgeted for 2023 are \$100,700.